miroR/uncenz/README.md

 dump_dLo.sh

 The purpose of each of them is explained inside their own text.

+And there is the include functionality, pls. read in the example script:

+uncenz-include-vimeo

+Now generally about uncenz and how to use it.

+Lest I forgot: while this can surely be rewritten completely and employed under M$ Windoze, I haven't yet even considered finding (the ample) time to it.
+Anybody is welcome to do it, just pls. consider the license, and keep to the free conditions, and mark whence your derivative originates from.
+Or just a few modifications, and uncenz could be used in M$ Windoze with Cygwin maybe?

 Requirements to use uncenz (the scripts themselves you can just unpack into your /usr/local/bin ) are: FFmpeg, Dumpcap (comes with Wireshark).
 Surely